 Established in 1956

-Carnegie Museum of Natural History’s biological research station Powdermill Nature Reserve is one of the four Carnegie Museums of Pittsburgh.
-Powdermill Avian Research Center (PARC) is the bird banding and avian research facility at the museum’s research station.
+Powdermill Nature Reserve is the biological research station of the Carnegie Museum of Natural History, one of the four Carnegie Museums of Pittsburgh.
+The Powdermill Avian Research Center (PARC) is the bird banding and avian research facility at the museum’s research station.

-Established in 1956, the station owes its existence to the vision and leadership of then museum director, Dr. M. Graham Netting.
+Established in 1956, Powdermill owes its existence to the vision and leadership of then museum director, Dr. M. Graham Netting.

-PARC’s bird banding program may be the longest running, year-round, professional bird banding operation in the country.
-In the summer of 2001, we recorded our 500,000th bird (including original bandings plus recaptures).
+PARC’s bird banding program is the longest- running, year-round, professional bird banding operation in the country.
+In the summer of 2019, we recorded our 700,000th bird.

 The Growth of Research

-Over the years, PARC has made significant strides in expanding its research capabilities, capitalizing on the experience and expertise of its world renowned bird banding program.
+Over the years, PARC has made significant strides in expanding its research capabilities, capitalizing on the experience and expertise of its world-renowned bird banding program.
+Research conducted throughout Powdermill’s 60+-year history has contributed greatly to avian knowledge and techniques used across the nation and around the world.

 Powdermill Nature Reserve

-Located in Rector, Westmoreland County Powdermill was established in 1956 and is Carnegie Museum of Natural History’s biological research station and nature education center.
-Powdermill sustains and protects a variety of natural habitats where researchers and educators study ecological processes.
-It is also home to one of the longest continually running avian research stations in the United States.
+Located in Rector, Pennsylvania, Westmoreland County, Powdermill sustains and protects a variety of natural habitats where researchers and educators study ecological processes.
 Visitors of all ages come to gain a greater knowledge about the natural world through innovative and exciting education programs and exhibitions.

 For visiting hours and directions to Powdermill Nature Reserve and PARC, please visit the Powdermill Web site at carnegiemnh.org/powdermill.